harshiitsingh/Python-course-codes/README.md

 # Python-course-codes

-This is a beginner leveln course of Python.
+This is a beginner level course of Python.